Mal-D/XAI-SpecificInstructions/For Flashpoint-The Baron Wars/XAI Flashpoints.markdown

 Both mods have been supplied in the BattlePak but the **MapRandomiser** mod has been disabled as there is a slight incompatability that only manifests itself while playing the intial Story campaign.
 Supplying it in this state is necessary to prevent a "Map not Found" error softlocking the game.

-Unfortunatly, there is a slight incompatability that only manifests itself while playing the intial Story campaign.

 # 1. Players in Story Campaign Mode

 If you are planning playing the Kaema Story Campaign - Use the MODS button on the bottom Left of the Main Screen.
 Scroll through the list of Mods and make sure there is a 'disabled' Mod called MapRandomizer - this is normal and does not need any further action.